bbatsche/Vagrant-Setup/README.md

 ## VB Guest

-The [`vagrant-vbguest`](https://github.com/dotless-de/vagrant-vbguest) can be used to automatically update VirtualBox's software in the guest OS.
+The [`vagrant-vbguest`](https://github.com/dotless-de/vagrant-vbguest) plugin can automatically update VirtualBox's software in the guest OS.
 To install, run the following on your Mac:

 ```bash
 vagrant plugin install vagrant-vbguest